dlabs-co/XSpace/README.md

 The system is a combination of software to build the virtual world, and simulating the live off earth and hardware to give to the user more realistic feelings.

-To get into the virtual world we use a special goggles used in combination with a system controller that senses your hands moving naturally in 3D virtual world, all this information is registered by our solution and give the orders to the pilot chair to make the movements simulating any phase of trip of a spaceship.
+To get into the virtual world we use a special goggles used in combination with a system controller that senses your hands moving naturally in <b>3D virtual world</b>, all this information is registered by our solution and give the orders to the pilot chair to make the movements simulating any phase of trip of a spaceship.

 This project is solving <a href="https://2016.spaceappschallenge.org/challenges/space-station/launch-a-global-experience"> the Launch: A global experience</a>